 (W) Pesto Ranch Cheesy Pasta Bake

 (T) Buffalo Chicken Bacon Ranch Salad with Biscuits

-(F) Classic Shepherds Pie with Side Salad
+(F) Classic Shepherds Pie

 (S) Sweet and Sticky Chicken with Vegetables